 - A proper history of every marketing or design annotation.

-Proofing tools provide you with one platform for all your artwork management tasks.
-This makes it easier to have an organized history or built-in records that are available for analysis.
+Creative collaboration tools provide you with a centralized platform for you to manage all your creative projects.
+This makes it easier to have an organized history or built-in records for analysis.

-The traditional way of storing your artworks in either your inbox or files on individual desktops would mean that a team may have to waste a lot of their time searching for that one artwork amongst hundreds.
-And what if there are different versions of an artwork?
+The traditional way of storing your creatives in your inbox or files on individual desktops would mean that a team may have to waste a lot of time searching for that one creative among hundreds.
+What if there are different versions of a creative?
 This turns out to be an even more frustrating process if all the versions have not been stored.

-It may happen that your team may bail out on this entire process and start working from scratch.
+Your team may bail out on this entire process and start working from scratch.
 This, in turn, leads to losing valuable time and effort in the process.
-Having an asset library helps avoid this problem by allowing you to find and edit your artworks whenever required.
+Having an asset library helps avoid this problem by allowing you to find and edit your creatives whenever required.
 Your design team can also draw inspiration and use several elements from previous designs.

-Instead of having this library on any platform, online proofing tools allow you to search the artworks by name, date, or even by using project data that is entered into the meta fields.
+Instead of having this library on any platform, digital asset management platforms tools allow you to search for creatives by name, date, or even by using project data that is entered as metadata for each asset.

 Be it the chemical or the pharmaceutical industry, all industries have a set of regulations to follow.
 Instead of manually checking for them every time, turn them into a checklist that you only need to tick off.

-This kind of automation not only saves time but also ensures errors don’t happen.
+This kind of automation saves time and ensures errors don’t happen.
 Considering that a single error can mean product recalls, scrapping manual checks and going for automation is the key.

-You can automate your workflow by setting up a checklist for all your departments.
-You can also assign this to different members across teams and make sure things aren’t missed in the process.
-Your teams can then reuse this checklist for every artwork.
+You can automate your workflow by creating a checklist for all your departments.
+You can also assign this to different team members and ensure things aren’t missed in the process.
+Your teams can then reuse this checklist for every creative they work on.

-Instead of having email loops to share these daily updates, teams now need tools that update these changes as soon as someone makes them.
+Instead of having email loops to share these daily updates, teams need tools to update these changes as soon as someone makes them.

-Online proofing tools make this possible.
 Every time someone makes a change, the concerned person receives a notification.
-This ensures that work doesn’t get stuck if a team member is on leave or busy on some other project.
+This ensures that work doesn’t get stuck if a team member is on leave or busy on another project.
 Everything is right there on the platform.

 How Indofil Used Artwork Flow To Enhance Their Creative Collaboration?

-Indofil, a manufacturer in the agrochemicals industry, deals in a range of products.
-This includes insecticides, herbicides, bactericides, surfactants, and plant growth regulators among others.
+Indofil, an agrochemical industry manufacturer, deals in a range of products.
+This includes insecticides, herbicides, bactericides, surfactants, and plant growth regulators.

-- They didn’t have a company-wide artwork management system.
+- They didn’t have a company-wide creative management system.
 They made use of emails and phone calls.

-- Every time the agency created an artwork, a printout was sent for review to various collaborators across five teams.
+- Every time the agency worked on a creative, a printout was sent to various collaborators across five teams for review.

 - The collaborators would then mark their feedback on the printout and sign it to signify approval.
 This would be again sent back to the design agency.

-- Every time the artwork was sent for review, the collaborators would’ve to remember the changes they had asked for.
+- Every time the creative was sent for review, the collaborators would have to remember the changes they had asked for.

 - This process might have worked if it were one project.
-But with more than 70 products, they had to constantly follow up and didn’t know which artwork everyone was reviewing unless they asked them.
+But with more than 70 products, they had to constantly follow up and didn’t know which creative everyone was reviewing unless they asked them.
 The worst part was the answers they received were true only for the moment.
-It could very well be that in the next moment, the concerned person would be working on another creative project in the next moment.
+It could very well be that the concerned person would be working on another creative project in the next moment.

 - On a large scale, this led to a lot of confusion, errors, and a loss of accountability and visibility.